Post authored by Donna Kastner, Event Marketing Specialist.

 Now think about the endless hours you invest to create these educations sessions.
 Without reinforcement, much of the learning you worked so hard to design and deliver will vanish.

 Ebbinghaus went on to identify factors that accelerate the speed of forgetting, including the complexity of the learned material, stress, and lack of sleep.
 These three factors are prevalent at many conferences.
+Speaking of sleep, we all know how important this is when it comes to us being able to focus properly throughout the day.

 Sessions tackling advanced content are often the most popular and your attendees are away from their day-to-day creature comforts, which tends to ratchet up stress levels and disrupt peaceful sleep.